How to Make Chicken Chili

 And I’m left with plenty of time to whip up a few sides like a chopped wedge salad and jalapeno cheese biscuits.
 Adjust the ingredients to suit your preferences, and you’ll be hard-pressed to have any leftovers to enjoy the next day!

-What Makes this Creamy Chicken Chili so Easy?
+What Makes This Recipe For Chicken Chili So Easy?

 The true secret to what makes this creamy chili so easy is actually the chicken thighs.
 Chicken thighs are quick-cooking and hard to overcook.
 Not to mention the flavor is so much better than chicken breast.
 Use boneless, skinless thighs for this recipe.